Bootstrap percolation on the Hamming torus: A precise three-dimensional result

 The basic and enhanced basic configurations will be indexed by vertices, while the line and enhanced line configurations will be indexed by lines.
 So, we let

 be the set of lines in $V$.
 Also, for $i=1,2,3$, let

 denote the collection of lines in $V$ parallel to the coordinate axis in the $\vect{e_i}$ direction.
-For the duration of this paper we will use $\Ln$ to refer to a generic line.
+For the duration of this paper, we will use $\Ln$ to refer to a generic line.

-To apply the Chen-Stein method, we let $\basic$, $\lin$, $\oline$, $\ebasic$, $\eline$, and $\neline$ be the random variables that count the number of occurrences of the corresponding configurations in $\omega_0$, which we now define carefully.
-The relevant events are a bit difficult to describe, so we refer the reader to Figures~\ref{tospan0}-\ref{tospan5} for guidance.
+In order to apply the Chen--Stein method, we let $\basic$, $\lin$, $\oline$, [4] $\ebasic$, $\eline$ and $\neline$ be the random variables that count the number of occurrences of the corresponding configurations in $\omega_0$, which we now define carefully.
+The relevant events are a bit difficult to describe, so we refer the reader to Figures~\ref{tospan0}--\ref{tospan5} for guidance.

-Define the {\em basic} event, for $\vect{v} \in V$, to be
+Define the \emph{basic} event, for $\vect{v} \in V$, to be

-As Figure~\ref{tospan0b} indicates, the basic event occurs at $\vect{v}$ if $\vect{v}$ has at least one initially open neighbor in each basis direction.
-Define the {\em enhanced basic} event, for $\vect{v} \in V$, to be
+As Figure~\ref{tospan0}(b) indicates, the basic event occurs at $\vect {v}$ if $\vect{v}$ has at least one initially open neighbor in each basis direction.
+Define the \emph{enhanced basic} event, for $\vect {v} \in V$, to be

 As Figure~\ref{tospan2} indicates, the enhanced basic event occurs at $\vect{v}$ if the basic event occurs at $\vect{v}$ and there is at least one open vertex in one of the planes containing $\vect{v}$ that is not a neighbor of $\vect{v}$.
 Further, this additional open vertex should not be collinear with the sole open neighbor of $\vect{v}$ in any direction; if there were two open neighbors of $\vect{v}$ in a single direction, then we could allow the additional open vertex to be collinear with one of them, but this event is rare.
-Let $\B_{\vect{v}}$ be the indicator random variable for the event $\event^B_{\vect{v}}$, so $\basic = \sum_\vect{v} \B_{\vect{v}}$, and let $\EB_{\vect{v}}$ be the indicator random variable for the event $\event^{EB}_\vect{v}$, so $\ebasic = \sum_{\vect{v}} \EB_{\vect{v}}$.
+Let $I^{\mathrm {B}}_{\vect {v}}$ be the indicator random variable for the event $\event^{\mathrm{B}}_{\vect {v}}$, so $\basic= \sum_\vect{v} I^{\mathrm{B}}_{\vect{v}}$, and let $I^{\mathrm{EB}} _{\vect{v}}$ be the indicator random variable for the event $\event ^{\mathrm{EB}}_\vect{v}$, so $\ebasic= \sum_{\vect{v}} I^{\mathrm {\mathrm{EB}}}_{\vect{v}}$.
 In general, we will denote by $I_\dagger^*$ the indicator of the event $\event_\dagger^*$.

-For each line $\Ln\in \lineset$ we define the {\em line} event
+For each line $\Ln\in\lineset$, we define the \emph{line} event